etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

     This task will try to download or update the modules declared as *moduleDeps* in the `build.gradle` file.

-    A menu will be displayed showing the modules that will be expanded, you have to confirm manually to continue with the expansion.
+    A menu is displayed showing the modules that will be expanded, you have to confirm manually to continue with the expansion.

     ![expand.png](/assets/developer-guide/etendo-classic/getting-started/instalation/install-modules-in-etendo/expand.png)